 more Raising awareness of how to prevent a stroke

-back Our priorities this year are working with young people and schools as well as helping the most vulnerable people in our community
+back Our priorities are focused on the development of young people and supporting the aged, vulnerable and socially disadvantaged people in our community.